JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-22-bmc-anvil-intro-disclaimer.md

 Currently, the application core can:

 * CRUD users, accounts, projects, boards, cards
-* Supports kanban, sprints and service-desk boards
+* Supports kanban, (and shortly sprints and service-desk boards)
+* Cards support comments, multiple assignees, watchers, dates, tasks, labels, status, types...
+* An amazing front-end / ui thanks to the bootstrap-react template by ThemeWagon

+Currently, the application is about to implement:

 * Displays statistics at various levels
 * Schedules users on projects
 * Has operative warnings and checks on excess of work
-* Cards support comments, multiple assignees, watchers, dates, tasks, labels, status, types...
-* An amazing front-end / ui thanks to the bootstrap-react template by ThemeWagon

 Currently, the application is missing: